Na Tuk Kong: Worship

-Significant datuk in history
+Significant datuks in history

 Panglima Ah Chong

 One Datuk was originally a man of Cantonese Hakka family, his name was So Ah Chong (蘇亞松).
 He was the leader of the Ghee Hin secret society that founded more than 16 tin mine settlements.
 The municipal government of Taiping in Perak named a road after him for his contribution to the economy.
 In June 1865 he was captured and sentenced to death by the local Malay chief of Matang during the Larut War among secret societies, yet the Malay chief honoured him by calling him "Panglima" Ah Chong (Commander Ah Chong).
 After his heroic death, it was said his spiritual powers was very effective for his worshippers and so peoples of Matang and coastal dwellers built shrines to worship him.

 Dato Haji Keramat

 The local Malay term Datuk Keramat means deity of the shrine, translated to Chinese is Na Tuk Kong, where "Kong" is a term of respect.
 Dato Haji Keramat is a very powerful local earth deity that helps many people who sincerely pray to him.
 He detests alcohol.